Adaptation (film): Critical response

 The performances of Nicolas Cage, Chris Cooper and Meryl Streep garnered critical acclaim, earning them Academy Award nominations for Best Actor, Best Supporting Actor and Best Supporting Actress respectively, with Cooper winning his category.

-On Rotten Tomatoes, Adaptation has an approval rating of 90% based on 208 reviews, with an average rating of 8.2/10.
+On Rotten Tomatoes, Adaptation has an approval rating of 90% based on 208 reviews, with an average rating of 8.4/10.
 The site's critical consensus reads: "Dizzyingly original, the loopy, multi-layered Adaptation is both funny and thought-provoking."
-On Metacritic, the film has a weighted average score of 83 out of 100, based on 40 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the a score of 83 out of 100, based on 40 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, calling it "bewilderingly brilliant and entertaining".
 He wrote that the film "leaves you breathless with curiosity, as it teases itself with the directions it might take.
 To watch the film is to be actively involved in the challenge of its creation."
 He later added the film to his "Great Movies" canon, and in 2009, he named it one of the best films of the decade.
 Peter Travers of Rolling Stone also gave the film a four-star rating, writing, "Screenwriting this smart, inventive, passionate and rip-roaringly funny is a rare species.
 So all praise to Charlie Kaufman, working with director Spike Jonze to create the most original and outrageous film comedy since the two first teamed on Being John Malkovich, in 1999."
 Wesley Morris of The Boston Globe wrote, "This is epic, funny, tragic, demanding, strange, original, boldly sincere filmmaking.
 And the climax, the portion that either sinks the entire movie or self-critically explains how so many others derail, is bananas."

 David Ansen of Newsweek wrote that Meryl Streep had not "been this much fun to watch in years", while Mike Clark of USA Today gave a largely negative review, mainly criticizing the ending: "Too smart to ignore but a little too smugly superior to like, this could be a movie that ends up slapping its target audience in the face by shooting itself in the foot."
 Stanley Kauffmann of The New Republic wrote, "Adaptation is almost juvenile showing off—daring to make a film that is in search of a script".